Social Justice

 Eco Connection Task Force

-The Eco Connection Task Force ADVOCATES to pass legislation and policies that mitigate the impacts of climate change.
-Members of the Task Force EDUCATES themselves about actions and organizations that have the greatest impact.
-In addition, we EDUCATE ourselves and our children about the natural world, so we can be informed and committed advocates.
-And we practice PRAGMATIC OPTIMISM – focusing on positive steps that are being taken and innovative breakthroughs.
+The Eco Connection Task Force advocates to pass legislation and policies that mitigate the impacts of climate change.
+Members of the Task Force educate themselves about actions and organizations that have the greatest impact.
+In addition, we educate ourselves and our children about the natural world, so we can be informed and committed advocates.
+And we practice pragmatic optimism – focusing on positive steps that are being taken and innovative breakthroughs.
+For ongoing updates, join the ecoconnect@wuuc.org email alias.

 Economic Justice